Overview

 |---|---|---|---|

 All numbers above assume one payment per transaction.
-Batching multiple operations in a single transaction (via a multicall contract) can reduce per-payment costs by 37–80% due to warm EVM access — contract addresses and shared storage only need to be loaded once.
+Batching operations in a single transaction (via a multicall contract) can reduce per-payment costs by 37 to 80 percent thanks to warm EVM access; contract addresses and shared storage only load once.
 The benchmark test includes warm measurements for reference.

 Fee System

-How protocol and operator fees are calculated and distributed
+How the operator calculates and distributes protocol and operator fees

 Architecture